DolbyLaboratories/universal_transcoder/README.md

 - The data stored in key `"input_matrix_optimization"` corresponds to the encoding gains that encode the set of L directions in the cloud, into the input audio format of M channels.
 Array of size LxM.

-- The data stored in key `"input_matrix_plots"` corresponds to the encoding gains that encode the set of Q directions in the cloud, into the input audio format of M channels.
-Array of size QxM.
+- The data stored in key `"input_matrix_plots"` corresponds to the encoding gains that encode the set of L' directions in the cloud, into the input audio format of M channels.
+Array of size L'xM.
 This is only used for plotting.
 If `cloud_plots` is not defined but `save_results` or `show_results` are active, the program will use `cloud_optimization` and `input_matrix_optimization` for the plotting.

 NOTE: Both of these variables must be generated with the same encoder: different set of points but same encoder.